-Panels A4, A5, A6, A7, and A8 of the system control panel contain most of the controls required for the operator to intervene in normal programmed operation.
-(See Figure 5.)
+Panels A2, A4, and A5 on the main control panel (Figure 5) contain most of the controls required for the operator to intervene in normal programmed operation.
 These controls are intermixed with CE controls in the same areas.

 Operator intervention includes the system-reset and the store-and-display functions.